SleepyEngi/NDPTools/Readme.txt

 =========================================================================================================
 Contact me
 You can find me on discord as "ndp"
-You can join my discord server at [Doesn’t exist] for support and more 3D resources
+You can join my discord server at [Doesn’t exist] for more information & direct contact
 =========================================================================================================
 Support me
 If you're well off and can spare a dime, donations are very appreciated at https://ko-fi.com/ndpdesigns